App to Track Money Owed

 Works offline • No mandatory sign-up • Face ID / Touch ID lock

 Some people search for an app to track money owed.
-Others search for an IOU app, a who-owes-me-money app, a personal debt tracker, or a way to track borrowed money between friends.
+Others search for a who-owes-me-money app, a money owed tracker, an IOU app, or a way to track borrowed money between friends without spreadsheets.
 The job is the same: keep the balance clear enough that the next message does not start from guesswork.

 Who this is for